hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 If you want to pull the images, use the following command

-Image folder, better to store in EOS to avoid disk quota issue on AFS `export IMAGE_FOLDER="/eos/user/{INITIAL}/{YOUR_ACCOUNT}/TritonDemo/"`
+Image folder, better to store in EOS to avoid disk quota issues on AFS `export IMAGE_FOLDER="/eos/user/{INITIAL}/{YOUR_ACCOUNT}/TritonDemo/"`

-Pull the image for model
+Pull the image for the model
 `singularity pull --dir $IMAGE_FOLDER  pull docker://nvcr.io/nvidia/pytorch:22.04-py3`

-Pull the image for client
+Pull the image for the client
 `singularity pull --dir $IMAGE_FOLDER docker://docker.io/milescb/tritonserver-tutorial:22.04-py3`

-Pull the image for server
+Pull the image for the Server
 `singularity pull --dir $IMAGE_FOLDER  pull docker:/nvcr.io/nvidia/tritonserver:22.04-py3-sdk`

 ```